MohamedAsfar/Customer-Churn-Detection-/README.md

 ![FE 1](https://user-images.githubusercontent.com/68263684/106865893-07a8fc80-6689-11eb-93e1-13f8b85c0008.png)

 Predictive Analytics uses churn prediction models that predict customer churn by assessing their propensity of risk to churn.
 To do find the correlation between the different attributes, a correlation matrix is calculated.
 Feature Engineering should be performed by creating the correct dataset and choosing the right attributes.
 Since this problem is based on a binary value (0 or 1), a prediction model can be created based on a Decision Tree, Random Forest, Logistic Regression, and Artificial neural network which can diffuse multicollinearity.
-Before that the categorical variables are converted into numerical varibables and Standard Scaling is done so that all the features contribute equally to the result
+Before that the categorical variables are converted into numerical varibables and Standard Scaling is done so that all the features contributeto the result without any noise.

 #### Methods Used